-A Smartphone Movie
+A Smartphone Movie of Union Station?
+Why?

 The Union Station renovation is an unprecedented collaboration across state borders, city jurisdictions and funding channels.
 The result is a tremendous city feature that hosts exhibitions, cafe’s and the Famous Harvey’s Restaurant.